hydro

 Example

-(static) InfKostiakov(params) → {Number}
+(static) InfKostiakov(params, args, data) → {Number}

-Calculates infiltration using the Kostiakov model Reference: Kostiakov, A.N.
+Calculates infiltration using the Kostiakov model.
+Reference: Kostiakov, A.N.
 (1932).
 Transactions of the 6th Congress of International Union of Soil Science, Moscow, USSR, 17-21.

 Parameters: